Type keyword(s) to search

 He further added how they started very Korean-centred, but their entire goal was to slowly expand to other countries, with their spin-offs in the pipeline for Physical: the US and Italy.

-“We thought that instead of going for Physical: World from the get-go, maybe it’s better to start off with our neighboring nations first, which is how we came up with the idea of Physical: Asia.”
+“We thought that instead of going for Physical: World from the get-go, maybe it’s better to start off with our neighboring nations first, which is how we came up with the idea of Physical: Asia," he said.

-By saying renowned boxer Pacquiao is the inspiration for the show, Jang Ho-gi said,
+He also shared that renowned boxer Pacquiao is the inspiration for the show:

 "He told me that he enjoyed watching both seasons of Physical: 100 and I said that we would love to invite him for the next season.
-He was very willing to take it,” adds Jang.
-“We were very worried, because he’s already been there, done that, and it would be a big challenge for him to participate, because he’s not very young and he’s already done everything.
+He was very willing to take it,” added Jang.

 Physical: Asia is currently streaming on Netflix.
 Stay tuned for more updates.